lubojr/naucse.python.cz/lessons/beginners-en/str/index.md

 concatenated_string = 'a' + 'b'
 long_string = 'o' * 100
 ```

 Now we will learn how we can get part of a string.
 We will start with single characters.
 This is done by *subscripting*.
 The Syntax looks similar
-to calling a function but with square brackets.
+to calling a function but with *square brackets*!

 ```python
 fifth_character = 'PyLadies'[5]